 And guess what?
 It looks like people who are optimistic and happy not only live longer, but they have longer marriages, more pleasant experiences, and have fewer illnesses.
 Optimistic kids do better in school, persist longer at difficult tasks, and tend to be more successful with peers.

 Research supports the value of focusing on the positive aspects of life and the role this focus can play in releasing negative emotions and building emotional resilience.
 Parents have a profound influence on the mental health and attitudes of their children.
 Parents can promote a positive, healthy atmosphere in the home.

 Some parents wonder if they make a difference.
 I always say, “ABSOLUTELY!”
 Why do I state that with such certainty?
 Because not only does the data support the powerful role you play, but because I have seen the most remarkable changes in the most difficult kids… when parents commit themselves to a plan that works.
-So let’s talk about what you can do to influence negative or pessimistic moods.
+So let’s talk about what you can do to influence pessimistic moods.

 Negative or Positive: What You Model Is What You Teach

 Parents often fall into a pattern of expressing their frustrations and negative attitudes to their children.
 This is natural, but we should remember that our children are always learning from what we model to them.
 In this case, we’re teaching them that it’s worthwhile to relive unpleasant experiences and focus on situations we can’t control.